 This phase involves one or more meetings with Managing Partners, where we take a deeper dive into your project, product, and business.
 The more information you can provide, the more depth we’ll be able to provide in our budgeting, estimating, and proposal process.

-We might also talk a bit about Atomic, our history, and our approach to customs software services.
-We’ll also show you a few past projects similar to yours; we can talk as much or little about this as you like.
+In person or over a video call, we'll share a bit about Atomic, our history, and our approach to customs software services.
+We’ll also show you a few past projects similar to yours; we can provide as much or little of this information as you like.

 Once we feel confident that we have enough information to put together a budget model for you, we’ll move on to the next stage.

 During this stage, we look to align with our clients around budget and preliminary scope.
 This is the most crucial stage of the process.
 A project isn’t set up for success if its budget and scope aren’t adequately sized.

 This stage is one of the features our clients most appreciate about Atomic’s sales process.
 Some firms play an unethical game at this stage—counting on the fact that once a client has invested $100,000 of an initial project quote, they aren’t going to stop spending until it's completed.

 We don’t see an advantage in entering into a proposition that won’t result in a win for all parties.
 Atomic strives to be transparent and honest about the cost and value of custom software.
 We refuse to offer a proposal if we don’t think the budget will be sufficient.